rooch-network/rooch/moveos/moveos-stdlib/moveos-stdlib/doc/context.md

 Context is part of the StorageAbstraction
-It is used to provide a context for the storage operations, make the storage abstraction, and let developers can customize the storage
+It is used to provide a context for the storage operations, make the storage abstraction, and let developers customize the storage

 -  [Struct `Context`](#0x2_context_Context)